ilisaercine/plsql-windows-function-29864-NIYONGABO-ILISA-Ercine/README.md

 <img width="455" height="392" alt="lakh" src="https://github.com/user-attachments/assets/9b280f5f-eee6-4947-8105-3124fc968980" />

-Results Analysis
-Descriptive : What happened?
-Kigali region generates ~45–55% of revenue.
-Top products differ strongly by region (beverages & snacks in urban areas, staples in rural).
-Sales show clear December peaks.
-Diagnostic – Why did it happen?
-Negative month-over-month growth often follows end of major promotions.
-Many quartile-4 customers made only 1–2 purchases → weak onboarding / follow-up.
-Prescriptive – What should we do?

-Allocate more marketing budget to top-3 regional products per area Create loyalty program for Quartile 1 & 2 customers Launch win-back campaigns (discounts, free delivery) for inactive customers Reduce stock of items with zero sales in last 6 months
+The system has received training data until the month of October in the year 2023.
+The analysis identifies two distinct evaluation sections which report on what occurred.
+The Kigali region generates between 45 and 55 percent of its total revenue.
+The primary products in each region show significant differences between urban areas which prefer beverages and snacks and rural areas which use staple foods.
+The sales data establishes December as the month with highest sales volume.
+The analysis establishes the reasons for the observed outcome.
+The period after major promotional events shows negative growth which continues until the next month.
+The first two customer groups of quartile 4 only made one or two purchases which indicates a failure in customer enrollment and customer contact processes.
+The analysis provides guidance about required actions that need to be taken.

+We should increase the marketing budget allocation for the three most important products in each marketing region.
+We will establish a loyalty program to serve customers who belong to the Quartile 1 and 2 groups.
+Our company will implement win-back campaigns through discount offers and free delivery services to contact customers who have not made any purchases.
+We will decrease our inventory of products which have not produced sales during the past six months.

 References

-PostgreSQL Documentation – Window Functions: https://www.postgresql.org/docs/current/functions-window.html
-SQL Joins – Mode Analytics SQL Tutorial
-Window Functions by Example – Use The Index, Luke
-ER Diagram created with draw.io

-Integrity Statement
+The PostgreSQL Documentation provides information about Window Functions at httpswwwpostgresqlorgdocscurrentfunctionswindowhtml The Mode Analytics SQL Tutorial explains SQL Joins The Index Luke shows Window Functions through practical example.
+The diagram was created with the help of draw.io.

-All SQL queries, comments, interpretations, and analysis in this repository are my original work.
-No un-attributed AI-generated code or text was used.
+Integrity Statement All SQL queries and their respective comments plus my personal analysis work exist as original content which I produced for this repository.
+The document contains no un-attributed AI-generated code or text.
 All sources consulted are listed above.
-Screenshots
-All query results and schema diagrams are included in the /screenshots folder.
+The /screenshots folder contains all query results and schema diagrams which have been captured as screenshots